ideal-lab5/iris-docs/src/Introduction.md

 ## What is Iris?

-Iris is a decentralized network that provides a secure data storage, delivery, and ownership layer for Web 3.0 applications.
-It is infrastructure for the decentralized web, providing a storage and data exchange which enables the transfer and monetization of access to and ownership of data across chains, smart contracts and participants in the network or connected through a relay chain.
-Iris provides security, availability, reputation, and governance on top of IPFS, enabling data ownership, access management, and the commodification of latent storage capacity and content delivery.
+Iris is a decentralized data exchange protocol that enables a secure data storage, delivery, and ownership layer for Web 3.0 applications.
+It is infrastructure for the decentralized web, providing a data exchange which enables the transfer and monetization of access to and ownership of data across chains, smart contracts and participants in the network or connected through a relay chain, by building a cryptographically verifiable relationship between storage and ownership.
+Iris provides security, availability, reputation, and governance on top of storage, enabling data ownership, access management, smart contract support for data, and content delivery.
 It applies defi concepts to data, reputation, storage capacity and availability to synthesize computation and storage and to represent off-chain assets in an on-chain context.
-We build a cryptographically verifiable relationship between data storage, access and ownership.

 ## How does it work?

-Iris functions by embedding an IPFS node in the Substrate runtime, allowing us to encode the DHT status on-chain.
-This lets us enable a **cryptographically verifiable relationship** between data ownership, access, and availability.
+Iris functions by building a **cryptographically verifiable relationship** between data ownership, access, and availability.
+Data ownership is treated as an on-chain asset class, while access (equivalently, partial ownership) is granted by owning an asset minted from the asset class, subject to business logic as determined by the data owner (via [composable access rules](./contracts/composable_access_rules.md)).

-Owned data is treated as a unique asset class within the blockchain, while access to the data is controlled by an asset minted from the asset class.
-Accounts that hold a positive balance of an asset are authorized to access the underlying content that the asset class is associated with.
-Iris will also have the capability to transfer assets between parachains and smart contracts, enabling a novel way to access data across the web.

 ## Key Features